 Horseshoe crab’s death march into the pages of history is consistent with the Genesis account of the global Flood.

-Dr. John Whitcomb, one of the featured speakers at the upcoming Answers for Pastors conference, discusses the importance of a global Flood to a proper understanding of Genesis.
+Dr. John Whitcomb, speaking at the upcoming Answers for Pastors conference, discusses the importance of a global Flood to a proper understanding of Genesis.

 God could not have been more clear in Genesis—this was a unique global catastrophic Flood, an act of divine judgment against a sinful world.

 The secular press is acknowledging the Genesis Flood, though they only refer to a hypothesized local flood that doesn’t match the biblical account.

 A well-known Presbyterian minister and author/editor in Australia has taken great offence at a recent article that promotes a worldwide Flood.